 With Pivot, marketers can answer their complicated questions right from the AppsFlyer dashboard, collaborate with colleagues and improve their agility, adapting to new and emerging opportunities faster and more easily.
 Pivot saves you time and is incredibly simple to use.
 Pivot consists of an intuitive drag-and-drop mechanism for selecting the data you want to view.

 Pivot comes with a number of pre-defined reports, together with the ability to very easily create your own customized reports.

-The information displayed in the Pivot is based on the information found in the Master API.
+The information displayed in the Pivot is based on the information found in the Master API, and is therefore calculated on a daily basis.
 For more information on the Master API, click here.

 Columns can be arranged in ascending or descending order by clicking the column title.
 You can also amend the width of each column.

-1. Click New Pivot at the bottom of the drop-down window:
+1. Click at the bottom of the drop-down window:

 2. The New Pivot window opens:

-3. Enter the name of the new Pivot to be created.
+3. Enter the name of the new Pivot report to be created.

 4. Click Submit to open the edit section of the create and edit Pivot process.